Optimizing Heat Alert Issuance with Reinforcement Learning: #1

+\mysubsection{Medicare Hospitalizations} Medicare is available for people aged 65 years and older.
 The hospitalization claims data we use in this study is from Medicare Part A, fee-for-service.
-This data set covers the population aged 65 and older, who are enrolled in Medicare Part A, fee-for-service.\footnote{A 2021 report found that fee-for-service enrollees do not significantly differ from managed care enrollees (the rest of the Medicare population) \citep{medicarereport}.}
+A 2021 report \citeA{medicarereport} found that fee-for-service enrollees do not significantly differ from managed care enrollees (the rest of the Medicare population).